 Although the deer industry has broken the back of TB infections – down from hundreds of infected deer herds in the 1990s to only two in 2021 – it remains a serious threat.
 TB can re-emerge when controls are lifted too soon or through movement of animals from high-risk areas.

 There are two main ways TB is detected in deer and cattle – through carcass inspection at slaughter and by on-farm testing of animals.
 Both tools have been used to drive infection rates down to the point where deer herds no longer need to be regularly tested in areas of lowest risk.
 However, all deer carcases continue to be closely monitored at deer slaughter premises for signs of infection.

-The carcass inspection process in NZ is based around identifying TB.
-If TB is suspected on a farm, consult a veterinarian immediately.
+If the presence of TB is suspected on a farm, either in a deer or in wildlife, consult a veterinarian immediately.
 Visit www.ospri.co.nz for more detailed information on TB.

 For more information about TB testing or the NAIT programme, contact OSPRI on 0800 482 463 or go to www.ospri.co.nz